Innovailable/Hardcode-Haml/README.md

 generated code.
 Loops and other control flow elements can be used to repeat blocks or conditionally display them.

-To fullfill the needs of the target languages Haml syntax has to be extended.
+To fullfill the needs of the target languages, Haml syntax has to be extended.
 We need a way to specify the name and type of the parameters given to the template.
 Additionally most languages need a way to execute code before the function declaration (e.g. to include headers).

 ## Supported Languages